sandesh136/sandesh136/README.md

 ## Hi, I'm Sandesh 👋

 I build AI-driven data science and generative AI solutions that solve real-world business problems.
 Most of my work is hands-on: scalable AI workflows, multi-agent systems, RAG-powered APIs, and ML model deployments.
 I focus on actionable insights, automation, and delivering measurable impact at scale.

+About Me
+🎯 Senior Data Scientist & AI Consultant with 6+ years of experience, building and deploying smart AI systems for enterprises.
+🎓 Alumnus of Indian Institute of Technology, Roorkee & Indian Institute of Management, Calcutta 🔭 Passionate about Generative AI, MLOps, and designing intelligent, scalable data systems.
+🌱 Open to collaboration and new ideas in AI, data science, and machine learning workflows.

 ### What I work on